Lightstreamer/Lightstreamer-example-Quickstart-client-kotlin/README.md

 obtained using the same stock data (MERGE) used by the previous example.
 * `Chat.kt` is a simple application that subscribes to the chat item (DISTINCT) on a Lightstreamer server and then accepts command from the standard input to send messages, connect/disconnect subscribe/unsubscribe and others making it possible to easily experiment with the APIs
+* `PortfolioOrderEntry.kt` sends a message representing an order based on the program arguments, waits for the Server response, and prints it; then closes.
+The effect of the order submission can be seen by running Portfolio.kt concurrently.
 * `Main.kt` utility class for launch through Maven.

 ![Screenshot](screen_large.png)